Last updated: February 7, 2020 by Ethan Green

 1. Switch off your electronic devices

-Most people love their electronic devices, myself included!
-Whether it’s television, a computer, tablet, smartphone or games console, they can easily erode our precious sleep time though.
+Most people love their electronic devices, myself included.
+Whether it’s television, a computer, tablet, smartphone or games console, they have a way of eroding our precious sleep time though.

-However, for many people it’s arguably better not to use them during the hour before going to sleep for several reasons:
+It might be best not to stare into a screen during the 30 to 60 minutes before going to sleep for several reasons:

-- The light that some devices emit might affect your internal body clock.
-If you can’t separate yourself from your phone, at least put the blue light filter on and dim the screen brightness.
+• The light that some devices emit might affect your internal body clock.
+If you have to use your phone, at least put the blue light filter or night mode on, and dim the screen brightness.

-- Checking emails, the news and even social media at night can create worry and stress.
+• Checking emails, the news and social media at night can create worry and stress.
+There’s a reason the word ‘doomscrolling’ was invented…

-Now, I don’t want to be the technology police.
-I know some people feel that watching cute cat videos or playnig simple games helps them relax.
-And if that works for you, that’s great.
+Now, I don’t want to come across as being some kind of party pooper technology police.
+I know some people feel that watching cute cat videos or playing simple games helps them relax in bed.
+If doing that genuinely helps you relax and fall asleep, then perhaps that’s okay in small doses (you didn’t hear that from me though).

-But if you have sleep problems and also have a lot of screen time, perhaps spend a week without it at night as an experiment and see what happens to your sleep.
+However, if you have sleep problems and also engage in a lot of screen time, perhaps spend a week without it at night as an experiment and see what happens to your sleep.

 2. Do a simple relaxation exercise or meditation before bed